JordanHofer92/COVID19-REACT-App/README.md

 1. More work on apis - trying to get async await to work in react
    2. Looked for information on Chart.js with Jordan
    3. More work on page 1

+### 05 16 20

+1. Workded on getting geolocation to zoom in on map
+2. Got top of page working